 Both parcels were handpicked and delivery to the cellar for hand sorting and gentle press to extract the pink colour.
 The individual components were fermented in old 500 Litres French oak barrels.
 After fermentation the wine was kept in barrel under control temperature for 6 months.
-Only four 500 Litres of this wine is made.
+Only eight 500 Litres of this wine is made.

 “We specifically decided on these two unique vineyards sites to create this serious rosé wine.
 The older Piekenierskloof Grenache adds complex and minerality on this wine and the cooler Darling grapes, contributes towards more freshness and more fruit flavours of the wine.
 Saffron Rose is made in a more complex style that will pair well with most dishes.” – Charl du Plessis –

 Light pink colour.
 Sensual aromas of dark berries, stewed fruits and savoury notes on the nose.
 Full bodied dry rose with flavours of blackberries, cinnamon spice and well-integrated oak.
 A masterful match for almost any dish.